hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### IsLimited
-Checks if a certain account has a limited supplier allowance for a stable coin or not.
+Checks if an account has a limited supplier allowance for a stable coin or not.

 **Spec:**